-A Climate Corps Bay Area (CCBA) Fellowship offers 10 months of experience implementing climate change resiliency projects with community partners such as government agencies and non-profits.
+An SEI Climate Corps Fellowship provides professional development opportunities for emerging leaders through implementation of sustainability and resiliency projects with local governments, nonprofits, and for-profit businesses.
 Along with extensive personal development and training, Fellows receive a modest stipend and other benefits.
-The Fellowship will start in late September and end in August.
+The Fellowship typically begins in early September and ends in June.
 Applications are accepted on a rolling basis: submit applications as soon as possible in order to receive priority placement consideration.

 The AVANGRID Foundation scholarship program is open to students of US nationality to pursue Master’s-level work with an emphasis on sustainable energy, energy efficiency and climate-related areas of study, in addition to more specific business areas.
 Applicants should be intending to start a full-time, on-campus Master’s programme at the University of Edinburgh, Scotland.
 The grants cover full tuition, fees and health insurance and a monthly stipend of £1,200.